henryl74/pp3-hangman/README.md

 ![import sys](images/import_sys.png)

-- When I initially deplyed the game to Heroku, my game would't run due the following error:
+- When I initially deplyed the game to Heroku, my game would't run due to the following error message:

 ![Heroku error](images/deployment_error.png)

 - I fixed this by adding the external downloaded colorama package to the requirements.txt file

 ![requirements.txt](images/requirements_txt.png)

+- I had a few indentation errors in my code, I fixed this by passing my code on PEP8 Validation site.

 [Back to top](<#contents>)